-Writing Services offers free, confidential writing appointments to University of Guelph students (undergraduate, graduate, postdoctoral), faculty, and visiting scholars.
-We can help you organize and structure writing projects, provide feedback on drafts, answer questions about writing in specific disciplines or genres, and much more.
 Your development as a writer is an ongoing process, whether you are writing your first university paper, completing your doctoral dissertation, or writing a research article for publication.

-Writing experts are available to help you develop your writing skills.
+We help you develop your writing by:

 Our writing resources (guides, templates, and videos) are designed to help academic writers at various stages of their writing process.
 Some of the topics include grammar, style, citations, plagiarism, literature reviews, lab reports, and much more.
 This collection also includes resources to help writers in their pre-writing and revising stages because writing and research is an iterative process.

-Writing Services offers a variety of workshops and programs that are designed to help improve academic writing.
+We offer a variety of workshops and programs that are designed to help improve academic writing.

-Writing workshops in the classroom:
+Writing workshops in the classroom

-Writing workshops in the library:
+Writing workshops in the library

 Academic Writing Style